certbot/certbot/docs/using.rst

 **Other Operating Systems**

 OS packaging is an ongoing effort.
-If you'd like to package Let's Encrypt client for your distribution of choice please have a look at the :doc:`packaging`.
+If you'd like to package Certbot for your distribution of choice please have a look at the :doc:`packaging`.